-Agentic AI marketing platforms are shipping without a single standardized way to measure what they're doing.
-Your CMO approved a $300k annual contract with DoubleVerify's new "cognitive engine" or Salesforce Agentforce for marketing, and right now, there's no audit trail, no conversion-to-action visibility, and no way to connect a single customer win back to the agent's decisions.
+Agentic AI marketing platforms are shipping faster than measurement standards can keep up.
+Your CMO approved a six-figure annual contract for autonomous optimization, and right now, there may be no decision log, no conversion-to-action visibility, and no way to connect a single customer win back to the agent's decisions.

 This isn't a feature gap.
 It's the core vulnerability of autonomous systems in regulated spaces like marketing, where spend accountability is non-negotiable.